 The 2022 Toyota Tundra is about to hit showrooms in December.
 Revealed back in June, the third-generation pickup teases customers with a $35,950 starting price before destination fees – a $1,925 price bump from its predecessor.

-However, you may need to wait a lot longer than expected even if you have money on hand to buy one.
-CarsDirect reports that the Tundra's waitlist ranges from four months to as long as one and a half years.
-That's according to a sales representative of Longo Toyota in Southern California.
+However, you may need to wait longer than expected even if you have money on hand to buy one.
+CarsDirect reports that the Tundra's waitlist ranges – specifically for the TRD Pro model – ranges from nine to 18 months.
+And that's specifically Southern California, according to a sales representative of Longo Toyota in Los Angeles.

 Gallery: 2022 Toyota Tundra: First Drive

-Longo Toyota points the issue to supply problems brought about by the global chip shortage.
+Longo Toyota points the issue to supply problems brought about by the global chip shortage, which Toyota has mentioned previously.
 According to the largest Toyota dealership in the world by land area, only 61 Tundras will be delivered to the Los Angeles area over the next three months.

 For the other variants, the wait time ranges from four to nine months.
 There isn't any information about the upcoming Tundra Capstone, but we're wagering the situation will be the same.